June 1, 2012

 “We’re not just running—we’re galloping!”
 These were the words of a member of a senior team in a large, urban health care system.
 The healthcare environment is complicated and uncertain, to say the least.

 And, as we talked with senior leadership teams working in various industries, it became clear that leading organizations in today’s economy is a complex proposition, requiring intuitive and sometimes counter-intuitive practices.
-When an organization is in doing mode, it is hard to imagine taking time to pause.
+When an organization is in "doing mode," it is hard to imagine taking time to pause.
 In working with leadership teams, we offered the following strategies for navigating complex, dynamic landscapes.
-They are derived from our experiences in the field working with senior leadership teams across multiple industries, and thought-provoking conversations with clients and colleagues.
+They are derived from our experiences in the field working with senior leadership teams across multiple industries, and from thought-provoking conversations with clients and colleagues.

 Scanning

-Paying continuous attention to the larger, external environment and the implications for strategy and leadership work
+Paying continuous attention to the larger, external environment and the implications for strategy and leadership work.

 The key word here is continuous.
 Scanning the external environment has long been seen as the province of the CEO.
 It is not enough.
 This is a task for the entire senior team, because different members are keyed into different aspects of the environment.